The figure below illustrates different positions of a group-changing pneumatic circuit for four cascade groups used to eliminate signal conflicts.

-Three pilot-operated 5/2 DC valves (reversing valves) are used to realize the group changing circuit.
+Three pilot-operated 5/2 DC valves (reversing valves) are used to realize the group-changing circuit.

 Figure | Different power supply positions of a four-group circuit